qcri-social/AIDR/Scrum-implementation.md

 4. System architecture and database schemas
 5. User experience and interface design

-# Meetings & Status Updates
+# Meetings and status updates

 1. We will create a channel on slack for Daily Scrum.
 The team will provide updates on what they did today, what they are going to do tomorrow, any blockers everyday on this channel.
 2. There will be daily scrum calls at 10:00 AST.
 3. There will be status calls every Monday & Thursday.
 Sprint Planning, Demo & Retrospectives will also be incorporated in these meeting besides regular status updates.

-# Scrum Workflow
+# Scrum workflow

 1. Product Owner creates & prioritizes stories in Backlog.
 2. Team clarifies, asks questions and then estimates the stories.
 Initially while new team members are learning, the experienced team members might help out with sizing of stories.